SHAHIR123/GigE-VISION-CAMERA-STREAMING/README.md

-# STREAMING YUV422_YUYV_PACKED PIXEL FORMAT DATA FROM GIGE VISION CAMERA WITH  PYTHON HARVESTER
+## STREAMING YUV422_YUYV_PACKED PIXEL FORMAT DATA FROM GIGE VISION CAMERA WITH  PYTHON HARVESTERS

-## COMPUTER VISION APPLICATION
+### FOR COMPUTER VISION APPLICATION

 This code can be used to streaming YUV422_YUYV_PACKED pixel format data from a gige vision ethernet camera by using python harvester library.